travula/logs/year-2025/october.md

 Log for the month of October, 2025
 ==========================

+# Fri, Oct 10, 2025
+## Tasks

+- [ ] Work on the PL part III and try to finish before I leave Chityal.
+- [ ] Thrush and winnow the green gram
+- [ ] Leave to Hyderabad

 # Thu, Oct 9, 2025
 ## Tasks
 - [ ] Work on the PL part III and try to finish before I leave Chityal.
+  - worked on it for few hours.
+It is not the pace that is desired.
+I will have to quantify the effort from now onwards.
+Instead watched `One Battle After Another`.
+    Try to set time for browsing and calls and do it mostly during this time.
-- [ ] Get the rice bags from the mill for sifting.
+- [X] Get the rice bags from the mill for sifting.
+  - Drove tractor to the rice mill and got the bags.
+I did not count the bags while mill help was loading.
+When we were unloading it was noticed three bags were still lying at the mill.
+I got them in an auto qnd all the bags are stacked in the south west room of the house.
-- [ ] Coordinate with male laborers to set the pipe right.
+- [X] Coordinate with male laborers to set the pipe right.
+      The pipe is set properly.
+The water from the canal when at a lower is flowing into the field now.
 - [ ] Plan to go to Hyderabad.
+  - Thought of going in the evening, but forgot about the task of thrushing and winnowing green gram.
+This was slip in the planning.

 ## Plan Ahead